 The fear of clowns is not really an uncommon thing.
-Everyone from Kramer to Ohio State fans have been known to come down with a case of coulrophobia.
-It’s been estimated that about one of every ten people are afflicted with the fear of clowns.
+Everyone from Kramer to Ohio State fans has been known to come down with a case of coulrophobia.
+It’s been estimated that about one in every ten people is afflicted with the fear of clowns.

 At least they didn’t used to.